jaspervanderheide/Dutch-Travel-Advices/README.md

 ### Iran
 * Individual cities should be added
 * Over time has not been incoorperated yet.
-* Abu Musa, Greater Tunb and Lesser Tunb are claimed by UAE, but de facto governed by Iran.
+* _(01/01/2020-now)_ Abu Musa, Greater Tunb and Lesser Tunb are claimed by UAE, but de facto governed by Iran.
 Therefor, I will follow the travel advice provided on the Iran page.

 ### Iraq
-* The borders around Kurdistan are red (10-03-2020), but this has not been included in the world map.
+* _(10/03/2020-now)_ The borders around Kurdistan are red, but this could not been included in the world map.

 ### Israel
-* Golan heights
+* _(01/01/2020-now)_ The Golan heights appears both on the Israel and Syria page.
+It is de facto governed by Israel, so that one is followed.

 ### Italy
 * _(01/01/2020-now)_ The vulcanoes Vesuvius, Stromboli and Etna have red travel advices, could not be included in the world map.